-Timber Frame - Direct Trade Timber Frame - Contractor TW trained and completing / completed STA Workbook(s) (STA Erector Knowledge, Practical and Health & Safety Skills Workbook) Hold a current SMSTS or SSSTS qualification Be fully familiar with the agreed safe system of work and controls to be adopted on site.
-Be fully familiar with the agreed safe system of work and controls to be adopted on site.
-NOTE: If the suitably trained operative leaves, or does not attend site, the Timber Frame erection must be suspended until a trained and nominated substitute operative is in place.
-NOTE: If the Supervisor leaves, or does not attend site, the Timber Frame erection must be suspended until a trained and Timber Frame Supplier nominated substitute Supervisor is in place.
+- Be trade trained - Hold a current SMSTS/SSSTS qualification and/or TW trained - Be fully familiar with the agreed safe system of work and controls to be adopted on site.

+If the Supervisor leaves, or does not attend site, the Timber Frame erection must be suspended until a trained and Timber Frame Supplier nominated substitute Supervisor is in place.